CharlesWiltgen/how-to-podcast/itunes.md

 ### Which day of the week should I release my podcast?

-It doesn't matter, really.
+It doesn't matter.
 Just be consistent.

 That being said: Tuesdays.
-Do it Tuesday.

 * For decades, Tuesday was the day that new music came out.